ejain/blog/source/_posts/2007-01-16-fastest-java-virtual-machine.md

 The second observation is that I could no longer find any significant differences between the different virtual machines.

-&#8230;except when using 64-bit versions of the virtual machines.
+...except when using 64-bit versions of the virtual machines.
 Having to manage 64-bit pointers seems to introduce some overhead (up to 20%), so unless you need to allocate >4GB of heap memory or memory-map large files (or run on a pure 64-bit machine, not tested), sticking with a 32-bit virtual machine seems like a good idea.
-JRockit uses [pointer compression](http://e-docs.bea.com/jrockit/jrdocs/refman/optionXX.html#wp1021022) to avoid this problem (as long as you don&#8217;t need to allocate >4GB of memory).
+JRockit uses [pointer compression](http://e-docs.bea.com/jrockit/jrdocs/refman/optionXX.html#wp1021022) to avoid this problem (as long as you don't need to allocate >4GB of memory).

 All virtual machines were trivial to setup, I only had some trouble getting the web application to deploy (in Jetty) with the IBM VM (still in beta), fixed by copying Xerces to `lib/ext/`: